How to check Online Society Registration?

 - Details of the Office Bearer

 - Provisions of Legal Disputes

 - Membership & Subscription

 - Society’s Dissolution

-- Prepare other necessary documents: Documentation plays a vital in the Society Registration criteria.
+- Prepare other necessary documents: Documentation plays a vital in the online Society Registration criteria.
 Hence, affix the documents of Cover Letter, Minutes of the Meeting, Declaration, ID Proof, as prescribed by Society Registration Act, 1860.

 - File documents with the concerned Registrar: Once you have prepared all the documents, submit it to the concerned Registrar of your State with the fee.
 If the Registrar feels that your provided information is valid, then he will declare your Society as registered.
 You can check Society Registration status on the official website of Municipal of Corporate Affairs.
 Generally, it takes around one month to register the Society.

 If the newly formed Society does not adhere to the mandatory compliances under Society Registration Act, 1860, then it may have to bear hefty penalties.
 Moreover, the Registration of such Society may be subject to cancellation.
 Some of the common non-compliance cases are: